• azerbaijan.travel

 Special interest tourism

-• Influencer-Inspired Travel: Following the travel routes of influencers has become a popular trend among Korean travellers.
-Many people are increasingly inspired by travel content on Instagram and YouTube, where influencers share their itineraries, experiences, and hidden gems.
-As a result, travellers often seek to replicate these journeys, visiting the same destinations, staying at the same hotels, or even following the same food and activity recommendations to experience what their favourite influencers have showcased.
-This trend is especially prominent among younger audiences who are heavily influenced by social media content.
+Influencer-Inspired Travel: Following the travel routes of influencers is popular among Koreans when making travel decisions.
+Travelers are increasingly inspired by travel content on Instagram and YouTube, where influencers share their experiences, and hidden gems.
+As a result, travelers often seek to replicate these journeys, visiting the same destinations, staying at the same hotels, following the same food and activity recommendations.
+Many are also influenced by current trends on social media.

-• Rising Popularity of Customized and Small-Group Tours: Korean travellers are increasingly favouring customized and small-group tours, seeking more personalized and intimate travel experiences.
+• Rising Popularity of Customized and Small-Group Tours: Korean travelers are increasingly favoring customized and small-group tours, seeking more personalized and intimate travel experiences.
 This trend is especially popular among young professionals and families who prefer tailored itineraries and exclusive experiences over mass tourism.

 Travel trade information